US Flag - fm USfamily.net

 This project started in 1969 with first delivery September 14, 1970.
 The AN/AYK-10 is a dual processor, dual I/O controller airborne version of the UYK-7 ISA with special I/O used for ASW missions aboard the Lockheed S-3A carrier based aircraft.
 Innovations of this design: 1) dual mated film memory chassis running at 1.5 microseconds - each with 6 access ports.
 2) a dual processor design interconnected so that if one CPU or one memory chassis or one I/O chassis failed, the system would continue to operate in a reduced capacity mode.
 Thus a reduced flight mission could continue - maybe just track 3 sono-buoys instead of 6 to 8, etc. 3) a unique frame design that fit at the rear of the S-3A crew compartment - the wheels folded up almost against the sides of the Power Supply and third memory drawer.

 Don Mager was the project engineer, Gary Bosworth and Gerry Shaw were two of the logic design engineers on this project.
 The operational software was developed by Sperry at the Valencia operations building.
 The first computer was delivered on 9/14/1970.
-There were a total of 205 of these computers built, including those for the CP-140. [lab]
+There were a total of 205 of these computers built, including those for the Canadian CP-140. [lab]

 Photo submitted by Jim Rapinac.
 Sperry Univac DSD attendees, L-R present at the first aircraft roll-out were: